The most important thing to keep in mind when talking about the lifespan of solar panels is that they are not going to stop working after that period.

 What will happen is that they will degrade and become less efficient at producing electricity.
 Your panels after two decades will not be pumping out the same level of juice as they did when you first got them.

-Typically, people who have solar panels installed will break even on the investment cost within 6 – 10 years, potentially leaving another two decades of near peak performance at no cost.
+Typically, people who have solar PV installed will break even on the upfront cost of solar panels within 6 – 10 years, potentially leaving another two decades of near peak performance at no cost.

 lifespan of solar panels is 25 - 30 years